bradmoore314/SE-Checklist/replit_agent/architecture.md

 ## Overview

-The Site Walk Checklist is a web application designed for security professionals to manage and track equipment during site walks.
+The Kastle Wizard is a web application designed for security professionals to manage and track equipment during security assessments.
 It replaces traditional Excel-based tracking systems with a digital solution that captures detailed information about various security equipment types.

 The application follows a modern web architecture with a clear separation between frontend and backend components.
 It's built with scalability, performance, and ease of deployment in mind, particularly targeting Azure cloud deployment.